tzaeru/NWNLauncher/README.md

 ### Dependencies

-Currently, the only dependency is pytoml (pip install pytoml)
+Currently, the only dependency in addittion to Python 3.4 is pytoml (pip install pytoml)

 ### Features